shir707/TF-Code/README.md

 | <a name="requirement_azurerm"></a> [azurerm](#requirement\_azurerm) | ~> 2.65 |

 ## Setup
-1.clone or download source files
+1.clone or download source files<br />
-2.run on the terminal: "terraform init"
+2.run on the terminal: "terraform init"<br />
-3.run on the terminal: "terraform plan -out plan.out" 4.run on the terminal: "terraform apply plan.out"
+3.run on the terminal: "terraform plan -out plan.out"<br />
+4.run on the terminal: "terraform apply plan.out"<br />

 ## In order to connect to the website application
 write in your browser http://20.127.181.133:8080/